Coedice/website/_posts/2022-01-30-colour-encoding-systems.md

 Let's say you were making an app with a white background, and you want to have some text that does not call as much attention as the main text.
 The usual way to do this would be to change the colour of text to be a light grey.
 The problem with this is that when the user switches their device to dark mode, the background goes dark grey, the black text is nearly invisible, and the light grey text becomes the centre of attention.

-Instead, the solution is to specify the main text as "text colour", and the secondary text as "secondary text colour."
+Instead, the solution is to specify the main text as <span class="colorCode">primary-text-color</span>, and the secondary text as <span class="colorCode">secondary-text-color</span>.
 Then, when the user changes to dark mode, the primary and secondary text colours change automatically according to what the OS (or whichever other system) determines is the dark mode version of the text colour and secondary text colour.